-- After the beef is cooked, drain the fat and add in a little enchilada sauce and some black beans.
+- Finish up the filing.
+After the beef is cooked, drain the fat and add in a little enchilada sauce and some black beans.
 (See alternatives below.)

-- Dip corn tortillas in the enchilada sauce and line the bottom of the dish with them.
+- Construct the casserole.
+Dip corn tortillas in the enchilada sauce and line the bottom of the dish with them.
 Top with half the beef mixture and some cheese.

 - Repeat for a second layer and bake.

-This casserole is much easier if you don’t make your own enchilada sauce.
+This casserole is much faster if you don’t make your own enchilada sauce.
 So while I will always vote for you to use my sauce, do what works best for you!